5. Page body

 Setting the title style for bulleted lists

-The submenu Font lets you apply one of two global styles (defined in the menu Global font styles): body or title (applied by default).
+The submenu Font lets you apply one of two global styles (defined in the menu Global Styles): body or title (applied by default).

 You can apply a custom style by selecting a font from this part of the drop-down menu.